From the books:

 have been me.

-blame myself for coming to that conclusion.
-When all the messages you hear from
+can’t blame myself for coming to that conclusion.
+When all the messages you

-the government, from the mass media—and yes, from medical experts—tell you to
+hear from the government, from the mass media—and yes, from medical experts—tell

-eat less and move more, and you do, when
+you to eat less and move more, and you do,

 character flaw, as some kind of moral failure.
-In our politically correct
+In our politically incorrect

 society, heavy people are the last acceptable targets.
 We see them as lazy.